 Congratulations — you’ve submitted your resume (and maybe a cover letter, too), and now you’ve landed a Zoom interview.
 The interview is a crucial part of the job-seeking process.
 It not only allows employers to meet you and learn more about your experience.
 It’s also an opportunity for you to meet a company representative and learn more about the role.

-Interviews in 2022 are overwhelmingly virtual, and the remote hiring trend is here to stay.
+Interviews in 2023 are still overwhelmingly virtual, and the remote hiring trend is here to stay.
 According to a 2021 Indeed survey, 82% of employers use virtual interviews in their recruitment process, and 93% of these employers plan to continue using virtual interviews in the future.
 As a result, present-day candidates need to know how to ace an interview on Zoom.